-Requirements to pass modules
+Requirements to pass modules.

-- Modules are assessed using a variety of assessment activities which are detailed in module specifications. - The minimum pass mark is D- for each module. - A student is required to submit all items of assessment in order to pass a module, and in some modules, a pass mark in each item of assessment may be required. - Full details of the assessment requirements for a module, including the assessment criteria, are published in the module outline.
+- The Diploma is assessed using a variety of assessment activities which are detailed in the programme specifications. - The minimum pass mark is D-. - Students are required to submit all items of assessment in order to pass a module. - Full details of the assessment requirements, including the assessment criteria, are published in the module outline.